WebDevJasonCameron/LearningWebDev_REACT/ReadMe.md

 # REACT Initial Training

+## 2022 10 17 | What is next

+I need to work on the rest of the tut that I started.
+First I want to record the YT vid that helped me through the API problem: https://www.youtube.com/watch?v=-18m0rCpr4E .
+The original https://www.youtube.com/watch?=OML9f6LXUUs&t=436s .

 ## 2022 10 16 | Figured

 To get this to work for the API, I need to open a terminal and type `mongod`.
 That should start the mongodb server.
 Then, I can start npm inside the api folder with `npm start`.
 Afterwards, I should be able to return to the actual tut I originally began with.